 - Jennifer Lopez's "Ain't it Funny": In the video, the singer makes friends with some Romani women and meets and dances with a very handsome Romani man.

 - Kendji Girac, the Season 3 winner of the French version of The Voice, proudly embraces his Spanish Romani roots throughout the season in his flamenco guitar renditions of all his personal song choices.
 His first official single was "Color Gitano" (Gypsy Color).

 - Mecano's "Hijo de la Luna" features a Romani woman so desperate for a husband she offers her first child to the moon.
 When the child is born pale of skin and hair, the father flips out thinking she's had an affair and murders her before abandoning the baby in the mountains to die.

 - Rudyard Kipling's The Gipsy Trail in a loose Russian translation and complemented with music (by Andrei Petrov) was used in a Soviet classic film "A Cruel Romance".
 The song immediately became a big hit on its own right.
 The movie itself got five export releases.

 - Woven Hand's "Oil on Canvas" features the line "Roma, Roma, where is my country?"
 Your guess is as good as mine what it has to do with the rest of the song.

-- SCP Foundation, SCP-983 ("The Birthday Monkey").
+- SCP-983 ("The Birthday Monkey").
 The person who sold SCP-983 warned that it shouldn't be touched by anyone on their birthday, but that the warning might be just a Gypsy legend.

 [On using calibers other than Soviet standards:] Is simply bullshits made up by Gypsy westerner to makes you believe that Soviet-design weapon is inferior to western complicated bullshits like AR-15.